Skip to Content

 Look into Exemptions

-If the first tax bill after you purchased your property shows that its tax assessment value increased by near 50 percent in one year, as what happened to an owner in Georgia, you’ll want to ask for a review to help you understand any changes.
-Many tax assessors are willing to informally explain your assessment.
+If the first tax bill after you purchased your property shows that its tax assessment value increased by nearly 50 percent in one year, as what happened to an owner in Georgia, you’ll want to ask for a review to help you understand any changes.
+Many tax assessors are willing to explain your assessment informally.
 If you’re not content with the informal explanation, you can make a formal appeal.
-Property owners who have gone this route say they’ve been able to lower their assessments substantially.
+Property owners who have gone this route say they’ve been able to lower their assessments substantially

 When you work with Real Property Management Fairmate, we help you get the most out of your property and lead it to success.
-To learn more about the services we offer, contact us online or call us at 626-691-9749 today.
+To learn more about our services, contact us online or call us at 626-691-9749 today.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.